-While these devices are not capable of preventing sudden infant death syndrome (SIDS,) many parents use them to track their babies’ heart and oxygen rates.
+While these devices are incapable of preventing sudden infant death syndrome (SIDS), many parents use them to track their babies’ heart and oxygen rates.
 4Do Baby Monitors Help Prevent SIDS? – Nationwide Childrens

 Are WiFi-enabled baby monitors safe?

-In recent years, hacked baby monitors have made headlines, but, in reality, the connections on these devices are generally very secure.
+In recent years, hacked baby monitors have made headlines although the connections on these devices are generally very secure.
 Choose a monitor with at least a 2.4-GHz frequency.

 These types of devices should offer plenty of security because the signal is scrambled and comes in at different frequencies at random.

 How far do baby monitors reach?

-The range of your baby monitor is going to depend on the model and unit you are using.
+The range of your baby monitor will depend on the model and unit you use.
 However, be wary of the manufacturer’s often exaggerated range claims.

-How long should I use my baby monitor?
+For how long should I use my baby monitor?

 Every situation is different.
-Some parents may stop using their baby monitors as soon as their little one is capable of sleeping through the night, which is usually some time around the 6-month mark.
+Some parents may stop using their baby monitors as soon as their little one is capable of sleeping through the night, which is usually around the 6-month mark.

 My baby is a noisy sleeper, how can I be sure the baby monitor won’t keep me up all night?